Office of Curriculum and Instructional Programs

 In May 2015, our MCPS community welcomed the Next Generation Science Standards (NGSS).
 The voluntary standards describe important scientific ideas and practices that all students should learn by the time they leave the 12th grade.
 The standards integrate three important dimensions—science and engineering practices, disciplinary core ideas, and crosscutting concepts—effectively build science concepts from kindergarten through 12th grade, and integrate important concepts of engineering.
 The Next Generation Science Standards establish learning goals in science that will give all students the skills and knowledge they need to be informed citizens, college ready, and prepared for careers.

-Over the next few years the Science, Technology, and Engineering office will be updating curriculum to align with the Next Generation Science Standards.
+Over the past few years, the Secondary Science office has been updating curriculum to align with the Next Generation Science Standards.

 In the future, science assessments will not assess students’ understanding of core ideas separately from their abilities to use the practices of science and engineering.
 They will be assessed together, showing students not only “know” science concepts; but also, students can use their understanding to investigate the natural world through the practices of science inquiry, or solve meaningful problems through the practices of engineering design.
-Link to MD state info.
+For more information, see the MD MISA website.

 Engaging in the practices of science helps students understand how scientific knowledge develops; such direct involvement gives them an appreciation of the wide range of approaches that are used to investigate, model, and explain the world.
 Engaging in the practices of engineering likewise helps students understand the work of engineers, as well as the links between engineering and science.